As there are no shops close by, please bring snacks or lunch. BYO cup for coffee and tea.

 Notebook and pencil, wear non-slip closed-in shoes.
 Please wear old clothes and/or apron and bring an old towel.
 Lunch (we have a kitchen with a fridge and microwave)

-Introduction to Silversmithing (Renata Fojtikova)
+Introduction to Silversmithing or Introduction to Silversmithing: Running in Circles (Renata Fojtikova)

 Notebook, metal ruler, pencil, fine permanent marker, scissors, glue stick, metal ruler, tea towel, cup for tea/coffee, a pair of safety glasses, wear fully closed-in shoes and avoid flowing, loose garments, long hair must be tied up.